 I enjoyed a wonderful day in the Diocese of Peoria, IL, on Saturday (8/2) with about 175 catechetical ministers and was privileged to deliver the keynote and the closing talk for the day.
 In between, however, I enjoyed sitting in on some workshops delivered by local catechetical ministers.

-I really enjoyed participating in a breakout session for catechists of 5th and 6th grade children (since I taught 6th grade last year) that was led by several catechists from St. Patrick parish in Tolono, IL, who did a splendid job of facilitating the session.
+I really enjoyed participating in a breakout session for catechists of fifth and sixth grade children (since I taught sixth grade last year) that was led by several catechists from St. Patrick Parish in Tolono, IL, who did a splendid job of facilitating the session.

 It’s little things like that that can change the climate of a parish!

 Thanks to all the good folks in the Diocese of Peoria who made my day so enjoyable, especially an enthusiastic catechist named Jon who kept me company all day and made me feel so at home!
 Here’s a look at the crowd being addressed by Mr. Craig Dyke, the Director of the Office for Evangelization and Family Life, who was the master of ceremonies for the day.